ORD - PDX

 The average price of all round-trip flights from Chicago O'Hare Intl Airport to Portland clicked on KAYAK for each day over the last 12 months.

 Your flight ticket price will generally be cheaper if you fly to Portland on a Wednesday and more expensive on a Monday.
-On your return trip to Chicago O'Hare Airport, you should consider flying back on a Friday, and avoid Sundays for better deals.
+On your return trip to Chicago O'Hare Airport, you should consider flying back on a Friday, and avoid Mondays for better deals.

 What is the cheapest month to fly from Chicago O'Hare Intl Airport to Portland?